skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``name`` is the name of an anchor on the page to link to
 * ``link text`` is the link text to use

-In HTML mode, if the link text is blank, it defaults to the title of the item being linked to (if the page is a 'box page' and contains the specified anchor), or to the page's link text (as defined in the :ref:`links` section or the relevant :ref:`page` section of the ref file) otherwise.
+In HTML mode, if the link text is blank, it defaults to the title of the entry being linked to (if the page is a 'box page' and contains the specified anchor), or to the page's link text (as defined in the :ref:`links` section or the relevant :ref:`page` section of the ref file) otherwise.